 It is a very common scenario to want something like a virtual machine or a container to be able to access other GCP resources.
 Maybe it needs to call an API or pull some data from a database.
 In order to do that, it needs to be able to authenticate with a trusted service account, and that service account also needs to be authorized by having the correct permissions.

 So service accounts and user accounts seem almost identical.
 But there are differences.
-For example, service accounts do not have email addresses associated with them.
+For example, service accounts do not use "real" email addresses.
 Also, they do not have passwords.
 Instead, they use RSA key pairs.
 However, they generally act like and are managed very similarly to user accounts.
 You create and assign them roles in much the same way.